FAQs - Student Employment

 Stop by the Student Employment Office and talk with an officer.
 We will be happy to assist you individually in exploring job opportunities.

 These tips may help:

 Look . . .
 Even before you arrive on campus, you can begin your job search.
-A list of on-campus jobs are available, just click on the following link and make sure to check with the contact person to find out whether there is a job available for you:
+A list of on-campus jobs are available, just click here and make sure to check with the contact person to find out whether there is a job available for you:

 Apply . . .
 Complete an application, if available, and make sure your application is delivered to the person responsible for hiring.

 FOLLOW UP . . .
 Consistent, positive contact with an employer increases your chances of getting the job you want.

 The Student Employment office is here to help you.
 For help finding a job or for answers to your questions about student employment, stop by the Student Employment office located on the 2nd floor of the Administration Building.

 Or you may contact the Student Employment Office at:?

 In accordance with federal regulations and University policy, student employees are exempt from FICA tax withholding during the academic year employment term, provided that the payroll system is able to verify the students enrolment for at least half-time status in the relevant semester.
 A student must be known under the same social security number in both system in order for the verification to occur.